Road Trip From Houston To Big Bend National Park

 However, if you decide to detour to Austin (and you should!), you may be in for some trouble since the city is known for having some of the nastiest traffic in all of the States.
 Be sure to keep close tabs on the traffic situation via an app if you choose to visit.

 If you don't mind passing through Austin, another option is to drive through there instead of San Antonio, then follow Interstate 10 for much of the drive.
-This will extend your trip by about 35 miles, but it also gives you the option of detouring to see some landmarks further north.
+This route is pretty similar in terms of distance, but it gives you the option of detouring to see some landmarks further north.

 Best road trip route from Houston to Big Bend National Park